 housed in an 1870's barn, once used to store supplies for the general mercantile store.
 Owners Angie White and husband Kyle coordinate the Annual Texas Clay Festival in Gruene, held the 4th weekend of October each year.

-Yes, our local Guadalupe River is the Southern most Trout stream in the Northern Hemisphere, and with a little guidance and gear,
+Our local Guadalupe River is the southern most trout stream in the Northern Hemisphere.
+With a little guidance and gear,

-accommodations, and a full tummy, you can fish for Rainbow Trout or our native warm water species year around.
+you can fish for Rainbow Trout or our native warm water species year-round.

 RELAXIN AT THE SPA